lance-gg/lance/docs/MyFirstGame.md

 const PADDLE_HEIGHT = 50;
 ```

-* **start()**: define the "world" settings, and register the game logic to run as a post-step function.
+* **start()**: registers the game logic to run as a post-step function, and keep references to the game objects.
 Modify the start method to match the following:

 ```javascript
 start() {